Part 1: Introduction to the Mould Awareness Council and Mould Illness

 What other conditions are associated with systemic or localised Mould Illness?

-Common conditions that Mould Illness is associated with include:
+Common conditions that mould-related illness is associated with include:

 • Myalgic Encephalomyelitis/Chronic Fatigue Syndrome (ME/CFS)